 1. Know, as best as you can, exactly what is damaged and what caused it.
 If you are unable to determine this on your own, seek the advice of a trusted professional skilled in the material(s) that is damaged.
 If your roof is leaking, for example, have a roofer find the source of the leak and the cause of that source.

 2. Collect physical and/or photographic evidence of the damage and proof of its origin.
 Obtain a bid from a trusted contractor for the cost to restore the damage to its condition prior to the loss.
 (Avoid allowing your contractor to negotiate directly with the carrier.
-A contractor’s lack of knowledge of your coverage and his interests in profiting from the work provides the adjuster with ease in exploiting and manipulating him.)
+A contractor’s lack of knowledge of your coverage and his interest in profiting from the work provides the adjuster with ease in exploiting and manipulating him.)

 3. Learn if that damage is covered under your policy.
 Read your policy, speak to your agent, or consult with your attorney or public adjuster for assistance if you are confused about your policy’s language.
 Sometimes, it’s tricky.